Karen J. Rooney, Ph.D.

 be related to the precipitating factors of the new situation).

-In the following paragraphs, two typical
+In the following paragraphs, two typical behavior management

-geared to the individual:
+to the individual:

-Mrs. Jones, the teacher, would like Jane
+Mrs. Jones, the teacher, would like Jane to volunteer

-she volunteers for an answer.
+volunteers for an answer.
 When Jane has all the ten squares

-filled in on the chart, she will earn a special eraser for
+filled in on the chart, she will earn a special eraser

-her pencil.
+for her pencil.

-The second format, called a token economy
+The second format, called a token economy system, is

-and residential settings.
+residential settings.
 A list of behaviors and reinforcers

 for the group is compiled so the individual operates within